anilkumarchebrolu/keras_image_classification/README.md

 # keras_image_classification
 ## End to End - Simple sample script to understand Image Classification using Keras to verify whether Concrete Cracked or not (Concrete Crack dataset)

-Jupyter Notebook provides end to end flow for image classification with all the necessary things mentioned below.
+keras Image Classification Jupyter Notebook provides end to end flow for image classification with all the necessary things mentioned below.
 This is a Ready to run script using google colab.

-# If this script helps you click start
+# If this script helps you click star

 Install necessary packages.